 Frequently Asked Questions:

-he only difference between the two battery .
-GPSMAP 64sx battery: 1 CR123A batteries required and Garmin 64st 1 Lithium ion batteries required
+the only difference between the two batteries .
+GPSMAP 64sx battery: 1 CR123A batteries required and Garmin 64st 1 Lithium ion batteries required.

 Garmin GPSMAP 64st Vs. Garmin GPSMAP 64s